RetroShare/docs/docs/concept/topology.md

 <sub>Torrent Swarm with a central Torrent Tracker.</sub>

 This was a single point of failure as the tracker was a centralized service.
-Someone had to operate and pay the server, could be hold liable for the Users doing or serving the torrent files.
+Someone had to operate and pay the server, and could be held liable for the Users doing or serving the torrent files.
 Torrent Files are not containing any copyrighted material.
 Tracker owners have been targeted and had to close down the service.